jsffeng/ShredderReconstruct/README.md

 ------------------------------------

 Use 6 text samples (under directory test/STinput) to verify the programme.
-Note: Most of above got from BBC news for diferent catagory Tech, Secience, Sports, Business, etc.
+**Note**: Most of above got from BBC news for diferent catagory Tech, Secience, Sports, Business, etc.
 row numbers range from 8-17, characators in rows ranged from 37 - 48.

 *ubuntu->make acceptance_test